Access Control

 Data Exchange

-Data Exchange: Data exchange refers to the process of transferring data between different systems, applications, or organizations.
-This can involve the sharing of information in various formats, such as text files, spreadsheets, databases, or web services.
-Data exchange is essential…
+Data exchange refers to the process of transferring data between different systems, applications, or organizations.
+It enables healthcare providers, vendors, and IT systems to communicate and collaborate effectively.
+This exchange may involve various formats, such as HL7 messages, FHIR resources,…

 Data Governance

-Data governance refers to the overall management of the availability, usability, integrity, and security of data used in an enterprise.
-It involves establishing processes and policies to ensure that data is accurate, consistent, and reliable across an organization.
-Data governance…
+Data governance refers to the overall management of data availability, usability, integrity, and security across an organization.
+It ensures that data is accurate, consistent, and properly protected — all while supporting business objectives and regulatory compliance.
+In healthcare and other…

 Data Integration